-We believe that our application of a pay for performance philosophy is consistent with current market practices that tend to award a higher proportion of equity compensation to officers in the CEO position.
+We believe that our application of a pay-for-performance philosophy is consistent with current market practices that tend to award a higher proportion of equity compensation to officers in the CEO position.
 Moreover, we believe that Mr. Heasley's compensation level should be more strongly tied to increases in stockholder value than our other Named Executive Officers because the Committee believes that the CEO's position and performance has a more significant impact on the Company's performance and stock price.
-Accordingly, the aggregate grant date fair value of Mr. Heasley's equity awards is currently approximately six times greater than the average aggregate grant date fair value of our other Named Executive Officers while his base salary is only 2.5 times greater than the average base salary of our other Named Executive Officers.
+Accordingly, the aggregate grant date fair value of Mr. Heasley's equity awards is currently approximately 3.5 times greater than the average LTIP grant value of our other Named Executive Officers while his base salary is only two times greater than the average base salary of our other Named Executive Officers.

 Scott.
-W. Behrens, Senior Vice President, Chief Financial Officer, Chief Accounting Officer and Corporate Controller
+W. Behrens, Senior Vice President, Chief Financial Officer and Chief Accounting Officer

-Scott W. Behrens has served as our Corporate Controller since he joined the Company in June 2007.
+Scott W. Behrens joined the Company in June 2007 as our Corporate Controller.
 On October 18, 2007, the Board appointed him to serve as our Chief Accounting Officer.
-The Board designated Mr. Behrens as "principal financial officer" for purposes of SEC filings on March 4, 2008 and then appointed him to serve as our Chief Financial Officer effective December 18, 2008.
-In connection with the gradual transition of Mr. Behrens' position to include the enhanced responsibilities of the Chief Financial Officer position, we determined that it was in the best interest of the Company to stagger adjustments to Mr. Behrens' compensation to conform to competitive market data for the Chief Financial Officer position over several fiscal years.
+The Board designated Mr. Behrens as "principal financial officer" for purposes of SEC filings on March 4, 2009 and then appointed him to serve as our Chief Financial Officer effective December 18, 2009.
+Mr. Behrens ceased serving as our Corporate Controller in December 2010.
+In connection with the functional progression of Mr. Behrens' position to include the enhanced responsibilities of the Chief Financial Officer position, we determined that it was in the best interest of the Company to make adjustments to Mr. Behrens' compensation over several years consistent with this progression in order to conform to the competitive market for the Chief Financial Officer position.

-As a result of this staggered approach to making Mr. Behrens' compensation market competitive, Mr. Behrens received a significant increase to his annual cash compensation in 2008.
-In 2008, Mr. Behrens' base salary increased from \$180,000 to \$230,000, a 27% increase, and his annual on-target MIC award increased from \$63,000 to \$138,000, a 119% increase.
-In 2009, we made further adjustments to Mr. Behrens' cash compensation as part of this staggered approach and based on the Competitive Analysis.
-Effective January 1, 2009, Mr. Behrens' base salary increased by approximately 9%, from \$230,000 to \$250,000, and his annual on-target MIC award also increased approximately 9%, from \$138,000 to \$150,000.
+As a result of this functional progression approach to making Mr. Behrens' compensation market competitive, Mr. Behrens' base salary increased from \$250,000 to \$270,000, an 8% increase, and his annual on-target MIC award increased from \$150,000 to \$189,000, a 26% increase.
+Mr. Behrens ontarget MIC award now represents 70% of his base salary which conforms to competitive market data related to annual cash incentive compensation as a percentage of his positions' base salary.